 The training of control and management of consciousness is often necessary even more than the training of the body.
 The ability to control your actions in extreme situations and prevent panic is one of the most important tasks of a freediver.

 The last but not least is always come back from the depths with a smile!
-Remember that pleasure, joy and comfort are what we do freediving for.
-The numbers on your dive computer just don’t matter if you aren’t enjoying the process.
+Remember that pleasure, joy and comfort are what we freedive for.
+The numbers on your dive computer don’t matter if you aren’t enjoying the process.
+The best dive is not the deepest one but the one you loved!

 Take care and enjoy your dives!